Marysville, Washington: Demographics

 Until the post-World War II population boom of the 1950s, Marysville's population never rose above 2,000 residents, who were all located within the original city limits.
 The city began annexing surrounding areas in the 1950s, anticipating suburban development that would replace existing farmland and forest lands.
 From 1950 to 1980, the city doubled in population, growing to over 5,000 residents, with an additional 15,000 residents in surrounding areas.
 Marysville's population grew five-fold between 1980 and 2000, increasing to 25,000 through natural growth and annexation of developed areas.

 From 2000 to 2010, the city's population increased to over 60,000 after the annexation of the urban growth area and continued development, making Marysville the second-largest city in Snohomish County behind Everett.
 In 2015, Marysville was the fastest-growing city in Washington, growing at a rate of 2.5 percent to an estimated population of 66,773.
 As of 2016, Marysville is the 17th largest city in Washington.
 The United States Census Bureau designates Marysville and the surrounding cities of Arlington, Lake Stevens, and Snohomish as a continuous urbanized area, with a population of 145,140 as of 2010.

 As of the 2020 census, Marysville has a population of 70,714 residents.
+The 2022 American Community Survey estimates that the median household income in the city is $104,433 and 65 percent of residents are employed.